RohanC24/Project/README.md

 # Project
-This is an amazon clone project
+This is an amazon clone project.
+Tech stack: HTML,CSS.